Asa Hutchinson- AR

 decision by the Republican National Committee (RNC) to require candidates wishing to participate in the primary debate to sign a loyalty pledge saying they would support the eventual Republican nominee, stating he would not vote for Trump if convicted on federal charges.
 Because of the debate conditions, Hutchinson organized a meeting between RNC officials and one of his staffers.
 The staffer, on behalf of Hutchinson, requested that the RNC amend the debate requirements to accommodate Hutchinson’s concerns; the RNC rejected his request.[53]
 Hutchinson ultimately decided to sign the pledge,[54] but when candidates were asked during the debate to raise their hand if they would still support Trump as the party’s nominee if he were convicted, he and Chris Christie were the only ones not to do so.[55]

-Hutchinson failed to make any of the other debates, with his poll numbers remaining at around one percent nationally.[55][56][57]
-He would drop out of the race on January 16,[58] the day after he earned only 191 votes in the Iowa caucuses, fewer votes than every other candidate,[59] including little-known candidate Ryan Binkley.[60]
-Following Hutchinson’s withdrawal, the Democratic National Committee (DNC) issued a statement mocking Hutchinson’s campaign, “This news comes as a shock to those of us who could’ve sworn he had already dropped out.”[61]
-The statement elicited condemnation from anti-Trump conservatives who chastised the DNC for attacking someone who shared their opposition to Trump.[62]
-White House Chief of Staff Jeff Zients later called Hutchinson to apologize for the DNC’s statement.[61]
-Days before the New Hampshire primary, Hutchinson endorsed Nikki Haley.[63]
+Hutchinson failed to make any of the other debates, with his poll numbers remaining at around one percent nationally.[56][57][58]
+He would drop out of the race on January 16,[59] the day after he earned only 191 votes in the Iowa caucuses, fewer votes than every other candidate,[60] including little-known candidate Ryan Binkley.[61]
+Following Hutchinson’s withdrawal, the Democratic National Committee (DNC) issued a statement mocking Hutchinson’s campaign, “This news comes as a shock to those of us who could’ve sworn he had already dropped out.”[62]
+The statement elicited condemnation from anti-Trump conservatives who chastised the DNC for attacking someone who shared their opposition to Trump.[63]
+White House Chief of Staff Jeff Zients later called Hutchinson to apologize for the DNC’s statement.[62]
+Days before the New Hampshire primary, Hutchinson endorsed Nikki Haley.[64]
+After Trump won the primaries, Hutchinson said he planned to write-in a name for president in the general election, refusing to vote for Trump or Democratic nominee Kamala Harris.[65][66]

 Personal life